What is the Nutrition Policy Institute (NPI)?

 The Nutrition Policy Institute (NPI) conducts and evaluates research related to the impact of nutrition and physical activity on public health.
 NPI prizes research that provides a strong basis for public policies that can eliminate health disparities, especially those stemming from lack of access to healthy foods and opportunities for physical activity.
 The Institute is housed within the Division of Agriculture and Natural Resources at the University of California.
 In early 2015 the staff and research projects of the Atkins Center for Weight and Health at UC Berkeley joined NPI.
 This unification expands the reach and breadth of NPI’s research to support healthy communities.

-NPI envisions a world where healthy food, beverages and opportunities for physical activity are convenient, accessible, affordable and sustainable.
+NPI envisions a world in which healthy food, beverages and opportunities for physical activity are accessible, affordable, equitable and sustainable for everyone.

-NPI's mission is to conduct research that informs nutrition policy and programs for healthy children, families and communities.
+NPI's mission is to conduct and translate policy-relevant research to transform environments for healthy children, families and communities.

 What does the Nutrition Policy Institute do?

 NPI brings together a wide range of experts who develop and conduct research on nutrition, food insecurity, physical activity, wellness, and the prevention of obesity, diabetes and other related health problems.
 Recent projects have focused on:

 Community-based strategies, reaching people where they live, work, learn, play and shop, encouraging environmental change that fosters wellness;

 Schools and childcare facilities that play a major role in children’s nutrition, activities and healthy habit formation;